The 10 Best Swimming Beaches in Kauai, Hawaii

 2) Ke’e Beach

-Part of Ha’ena State Park at the end of Highway 560 (the end of the road on the North Shore), Ke’e Beach is one of the most beautiful Kauai beaches for swimming.
+Part of Ha’ena State Park at the end of Highway 560 (the end of the road on the North Shore), Ke’e Beach is one of Kauai’s most beautiful swimming beaches.

 Heck, it’s one of the all-round best beaches on Kauai, period!